AndrewTKent/yactoGPT/README.md

 # yacto-GPT 🚀

-Yet Another Clean and Tiny OpenAI GPT - A minimal, clean, and scalable implementation of GPT for educational purposes and production deployment.
+A Clean and Tiny OpenAI GPT - A minimal, clean, and scalable implementation of GPT.

 ## Features